RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Homestead policy and public schooling in the U.S.

-Prior to analyzing the data, I conduct placebo tests on the education spending data similar to those described in Section \ref{synth-placebo}.
-Figure SM-\ref{educ-sim} presents the average RMSE calculated on the control unit outcomes with standard errors originating from 10 runs.
-In line with the previous placebo tests, the RNN-based estimators yield error rates comparable to the alternative estimators only when there are sufficient pre-period observations to train on; in this case, when $\text{T}_0/\text{T} \geq 0.5$.
-We can be reasonably confident that the RNN-based estimators will be at least as accurate as the other estimators since $\text{T}_0/\text{T} = 0.55$ in this application.

-Next, I train a encoder-decoder network on the training set of state land states and use the learned weights to predict the counterfactual outcomes of public land states.
-The top panel of Figure \ref{educ-ed} compares the average outcomes of treated units and control units along with the average predicted outcomes of treated units.
-The dashed vertical line represents the first year of treatment exposure in 1869.
-We are primarily interested in the difference in the observed and predicted treated unit outcomes, which is the quantity $\boldsymbol{\bar{\upphi}^{(t)}}$.
-These per-period average causal impacts are plotted in the bottom panel and are bounded by 95\% randomization confidence intervals, which are estimated following the procedure described in Section SM-\ref{eval}.
+We train RNNs on the state land states (i.e., control units) and use the learned weights to predict the counterfactual outcomes of public land states (i.e., treated units).
+The top panel of Figure \ref{educ-ed} plots the counterfactual predictions of encoder-decoder networks along with the observed outcomes of treated and control units.
+Prior to first homestead patent in 1869, the predicted outcomes of the public land states closely track their observed outcomes, which indicates that the networks perform well in the prediction task.
+The bottom panel plots the differences in the observed and predicted outcomes of the public land states, which are bounded by 95\% randomization confidence intervals.
+We estimate the confidence intervals by constructing a distribution of average placebo effects under the null hypothesis \citep{cavallo2013catastrophic,hahn2017synthetic,firpo2018synthetic}, and describe the estimation procedure in Section \ref{eval}.
+The confidence intervals generally include zero for time periods prior to 1869, when no treatment effect is expected.

-Counterfactual predictions of state government education spending in the absence of the HSA generally tracks the observed control time-series until the turn of the 19$^\text{th}$ century, at which the counterfactual flattens and diverges from the increasing observed control time-series.
-This delay can potentially be explained by the fact that homestead entries did not substantially accumulate until after Congress prohibited the sale of public land in 1889 in all states except Missouri \citep{gates1941land,gates1979federal}.